Shashwat-19/Real-Time-Traffic-Analysis/README.md

 All code is heavily commented and documented in the notebook itself.
 Additional notes and usage guides will be published on [my blog](https://shashwat-filenest.hashnode.dev/).

 ---

-## 📈 Future Enhancements

-- 🔄 Automate hourly traffic updates
-- 🧠 Try advanced ML models like Random Forest or XGBoost
-- 📲 Build a dashboard using Streamlit or Flask

----